 Evacuations

-Evacuations can be chaotic, nerve wracking and a time of worry and strain.
-Make yourself aware and be prepared.
-Fire fighters and other emergency personnel cannot work on the fire or other problems until life and safety issues are under control - that means YOU.
+Making yourself aware and being prepared for evacuations can be overwhelming.
+Fire fighters and other emergency personnel cannot work on the fire or other problems until life and safety issues are under control - that means you.
 Resisting evacuation consumes the rescuers precious time.
-Once you receive the information of the Evacuation Order, evacuate immediately.
+Once you receive the information of an evacuation alert you should be prepared to leave on short notice and if you receive an evacuation order, evacuate immediately.
 Delay can result in roadways being blocked by smoke, other materials or rescue equipment.
-Listen to emergency broadcasts and follow the directions of emergency personnel.
+Listen to emergency broadcasts, pay attention to Voyent Alert notifications and follow the directions of emergency personnel.

 Electoral Area E and District of Lantzville Evacuation Route Plan